|Home • Previous Page • Site Map|

-Forrest Gump , a romantic, fairy tale of a film, contains lots of shrimp chatter.
+Forrest Gump , a hot, new, romantic, fairy tale of a film contains lots of shrimp chatter.
 The central character, Forrest Gump, a slow thinking, slow talking, southern boy (played by Tom Hanks), drifts through life, experiences some historic events, and eventually becomes a successful shrimp fisherman.
 His good friend Bubba (Mykelti Williamson) knows everything there is to know about catching and cooking shrimp.

 The film is based on Winston Groom’s 1986 novel.
 In it, Gump is a shrimp farmer, not a shrimp fisherman!
 Skip ahead to “The Book” if you want to read the best stuff first.

 In the film, Mykelti Williamson plays Bubba, a country boy from Louisiana who befriends Forrest Gump in boot camp.
 The two are sent to fight in Vietnam, where Bubba continues to look after Gump, while teaching him about shrimping.